Couple is said to pay Starbucks more than 4,000 euros

 Couple orders coffee from Starbucks – and pays over 4000 euros

 The couple actually only wanted to order two coffees in the Starbucks drive-in.
 A picture of the bill is circulating online.
-At first glance, this appears to be an ordinary receipt: labeled drive-thru order, two coffees for $3.95 and $5.95 plus one dollar for a larger variety, $10.90 total, 0.93 cent tax, no change.
+At first glance, this appears to be an ordinary receipt: marked drive-in order, two coffees for $3.95 and $5.95 plus one dollar for a larger variant, $10.90 in total, 0.93 cent tax, no change.

 Family has to cancel vacation because Starbucks charges over $4,000 from credit card